 Steel, a variant of iron with carbon added, often has other elements added to it in order to prepare it for processing and industrial use.
-Cold rolling, a popular process which prepares steel for use, results in a product called Cold Rolled Steel.
+While you may have heard of tempering, not all steelmaking processes involve heating the steel to its recrystallization temperature.
+Cold rolling, for example, is a popular treatment process that strengthens steel into a product called Cold Rolled Steel.

 Unique Properties of Cold Rolled Steel

 Cold Rolled Steel, often abbreviated as CR or CRS, is known for being extremely ductile.
 Additionally, it is formable for moderate draw applications, as well as being non-shrinking and non-creeping at ambient temperatures.

 Most often, you'll find details about Cold Rolled Steel as it compares to Hot Rolled Steel.
 Here are a few of the key differences between the two products:

 - Strength — Cold Rolled Steel can exhibit up to 20% greater strength than Hot Rolled Steel, making it more suitable for high-stress applications.

 - Precision — Cold Rolled Steel does not shrink after the forming process, allowing for the creation of precise components that require little to no secondary processing.

 - Surface — Cold Rolled Steel generally has a smoother and shinier surface, free of rust and scale.